Hiring and Placement

 Executive Order 13583 of 2011 directed agencies to focus on diversity and inclusion as a key component of their human resources strategies, consistent with merit system principles and other law.
 Under the order, OPM and other central agencies developed a governmentwide plan focusing on diversity, inclusion, and agency accountability and leadership and highlighting strategies for agencies to identify and remove any barriers to equal employment opportunity in their recruitment, hiring, promotion, retention, professional development, and training policies and practices.

 In 2012, OPM revised and re-emphasized entry-level programs for students and recent graduates (see Pathways Program under Special Recruitment, Hiring and Placement Programs, below) and issued guidance requiring agencies to give veterans’ preference to military personnel even before their separation from active duty under certain conditions (see Veterans’ Hiring Preference in Section 8 of this chapter).
 A joint 2016 memo from OPM and the Office of Management and Budget (M-16-15, at www.whitehouse.gov/omb/memoranda) created the Federal Cyber Workforce Strategy, designed to foster hiring of employees with high-demand cybersecurity skills.
-The strategy involves indentifying needed skills and shortages within an agency; collaborating with academic institutions to increase the numbers of those graduating with those skills; enhancing recruitment efforts through steps including streamlined hiring and security clearance processing and more aggressive use of authorities allowing for higher compensation; and an increased focus on retention through steps such as enhanced training and career development programs.
+The strategy involves identifying needed skills and shortages within an agency; collaborating with academic institutions to increase the numbers of those graduating with those skills; enhancing recruitment efforts through steps including streamlined hiring and security clearance processing and use of authorities allowing for higher compensation; and an increased focus on retention through steps such as enhanced training and career development programs.
 (Note: The Defense Department has separate hiring, career development and other policies for many of its cybersecurity-related positions called the Cyber Excepted Service.
 See DoD Instruction 1400.25 Volume 3001 at www.esd.whs.mil/DD.)

 Applying for a Federal Job—Applicants for federal jobs—including currently employed federal workers seeking other positions—may submit a résumé or may use any other written format of their choice, including computer-generated forms.

-Competitive Examination—Competitive examination typically takes one of two forms: an examination conducted by OPM using a process it has established to create a civil service certificate from which a candidate may be selected, or an examination by an examining unit delegated the authority to use the methods set forth by OPM to create the certificate.
+Competitive Examination—Competitive examination typically takes one of two forms: an examination conducted by OPM using a process it has established to create a civil service certificate from which a candidate may be selected, or an examination by an examining unit delegated the authority to create the certificate.
 Competitive examination generally is open to all qualified U.S. citizens.

 For many entry-level positions, competitive examination employs a written test, the Administrative Careers With America exam.